Welcome to CEDIC

 The Digitalization of Public Services and Citizenship

 Norway is one of the world’s most digitized countries.
-The population is increasingly connected through electronic platforms, and the transition from analogue to digital systems in the public administration, has a significant social impact.
-While new digital technologies can make public administration more cost-efficient and accessible, they can lead to a rise of new societal problems such as exclusion, marginalization and increased social differences.
-CEDIC aims to develop multi-disciplinary knowledge about the relationship between digitalization and the provision of welfare services, and the risks of exclusion from the opportunities to enjoy full and effective social citizenship.
+The population is increasingly connected through electronic platforms, and the transition from analogue to digital systems in public administration has a significant social impact.
+While new digital technologies can make public administration more cost-efficient and accessible, they can also lead to a rise of new societal problems such as exclusion, marginalization, and increased social differences.
+CEDIC aims to develop multidisciplinary knowledge about the relationship between digitalization and the provision of welfare services, and the risks of exclusion from the opportunities to enjoy full and effective social citizenship.

-Conducting cross-national comparisons of regulatory policies, legislation and human rights issues for vulnerable users of digitalized public welfare services and producing new knowledge on how legislation and policies in this policy domain are shaped, transformed and implemented in a multilevel governance system.
+Examines regulatory policies, legislation, and ethical issues to ensure good governance of digitalized public welfare services.
+It also aims to produce new knowledge on how legislation and policies in this domain are shaped, transformed, and implemented.

-The research school will accept twenty top qualified PhD candidates and postdoctoral fellows each year until 2028.
+The research school accepts up to thirty top qualified PhD candidates and postdoctoral fellows each year until 2028.
 The first class was enrolled autumn 2022.

 By facilitating dialogues across these established fields of study, DIGIT will foster opportunities for new theorization and exchange about new research methods.
-The goal is to build capacity on new digital methodologies, such as digital ethnography, visual ethnography, digital narratives and big data analysis.
+The goal is to build capacity in new digital methodologies, such as digital ethnography, visual ethnography, digital narratives, and big data analysis.

 Reach out to CEDIC